emaslvcc/JavaCraft/um-submission/final-report.md

 The old code used a now deprecated constructor for URL: `new URL(String)`.
 Java complains with the following warning: `The constructor URL(String) is deprecated since version 20`.
 Therefore we decided on using `URI.create(String).toURL()` instead.
 This is not deprecated.

 The rest of our code just uses the provided template which gets a country and a quote from the flags API via a POST request.
-Within the post request we send a json String containing the following:
+Within the post request we send a JSON String containing the following:

 - "group_number" : "18"
 - "group_name" : "group18"